glhd/aire/README.md

 object and Aire will automatically apply most rules on the client side (thanks to [validatorjs](https://github.com/skaterdav85/validatorjs)!).

+## Laravel Version Support

+Aire should run on Laravel 5.8.28 and higher, and PHP 7.1 and higher.
+Our policy is to test the last two major releases of PHP and Laravel, so support below that is not guaranteed.

 ## Under Consideration / Feature Ideas

 There are a few things that are still either in-the-works or being considered for a